 Beamer gets mayonnaise bath as South Carolina wins Mayo Bowl

 CHARLOTTE, N.C.
-(AP) — South Carolina coach Shane Beamer had a bucket of mayonnaise dumped over his head Thursday, putting a memorable and messy finish on the Gamecocks’ 38-21 victory over North Carolina in the Duke’s Mayo Bowl.
+(AP) — South Carolina coach Shane Beamer anticipated getting a bucket of mayonnaise dumped over his head would be awful.

+He changed his shirt for the postgame news conference, but joked, “I still have mayo in my pockets.”

+But, for Beamer, it was all worth it to cap the season with a bowl win.

 Jaheim Bell had five catches for 159 yards and two touchdowns for South Carolina (7-6), which rebounded nicely after it lost 30-0 to Clemson in its regular-season finale on Nov.
-27. Kevin Harris added 169 yards rushing and a score, helping secure the mayo bath for Beamer.
+27. Kevin Harris added 169 yards rushing and a score.

-Beamer joked that the mayo dump was “more awful than I thought it would be.”

-“I got hammered in the back of the head from the cooler — and then came the mayo,” Beamer said.
-“I may have an concussion.
-It was awful. … I have mayo in my pockets, I think.”

-Juju McDowell added a 35-yard TD run in the second quarter as South Carolina averaged 11.6 yards per play while opening a 25-13 lead in the first half.
+“Everyone on offense was locked in and keyed into the details,” Bell said.

-Sam Howell threw for 205 yards and a touchdown for the Tar Heels (6-7), and reserve running back British Brooks had a bowl record 63-yard touchdown run for the Tar Heels.
+Sam Howell threw for 205 yards and a touchdown, and reserve running back British Brooks had a bowl record 63-yard touchdown run for the Tar Heels (6-7).

-Joyner came into the game having attempted only one pass this season and 31 in his college career.

-But the element of surprise proved effective on the Gamecocks’ first possession, when Joyner hit the 6-foot-3, 232-pound Bell in stride down the middle of the field.

 South Carolina rushed for 301 yards, despite Tar Heels coach Mack Brown saying North Carolina’s game plan was to stop the run.